vitalygashkov/telegram-better-auth/README.md

-# Telegram plugin for better-auth
+# Telegram Better Auth

-The Telegram plugin extends the authentication system by allowing users to sign in and sign up using their Telegram account.
+The Telegram plugin for Better Auth allows users to log in with their Telegram account.
+The plugin provides a simple way to integrate Telegram sign in into your application, handling the client-side and server-side logic for you.

 ## Get your Telegram bot credentials